CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 </x-layout>
 ```

-- To echo out the value of a variable we simply use th edouble curly brackets {{...}}
+- To echo out the value of a variable we simply use the double curly brackets {{...}}
 - Note the use of @foreach and @if.
-These are part of the blade templating engine, and make it easy for us to include control structurs in our views.
+These are part of the blade templating engine, and make it easy for us to include control structures in our views.
   Test this works.
 You should see a list of films.

 ### Getting create to work